International Women’s Day – Celebrating Successful Women Racing Drivers

 With a rallying career that started in 1973 Michele Mouton won 162 stages in WRC over the course of 13 years.
 The first woman to win a round of the FIA World Rally Championship, she was vice-champion in the FIA Word Rally Championship in 1982, and then in 1986 winner of the German Rally Championship.
 In 2011, she became the president of the FIA Women and Motor Sport Commission.

 In 1954 McCluggage was working as a sports journalist whilst taking part in professional races.
 She was winner of the Nassau Ladies race in December 1956 and then again in 1957, finished 1st in the GT category of the Sebring 12-hour race in 1961, was the winner of the Copa de Damas at the Grand Prix of Venezuela and placed 1st in her class in the 1964 Monte Carlo Rally.
 She is the only journalist to have ever been inducted into the Automotive Hall of Fame.

 Sabine Schmitz Top Gear Women racing driver

 Sabine has become known to us from appearing on various occasions on Top Gear, generally putting all the men to shame.
 She has won several German races and was the first women to win the 24 hours Nurburgring in 1996/7.
-You Can see Sabine here on one of her may appearances on Top Gear, whilst you are there do not forget to subscribe to our YouTube channel.

 So, the next time someone says women can’t drive, don’t forget to bring up the names of these women – they certainly taught men on the racetracks a thing or two!